api3dao/old-api3-docs/docs/airnode/v0.3/reference/packages/validator.md

 The following code example validates an `ois.apiSpecifications` field that has been placed in a file separate from its config.json file.
-The [ois.apiSpecifications field](../specifications/ois.html#_4-apispecifications) defines/specifies the API Airnode will call.
+The [ois.apiSpecifications field](../specifications/ois.html#_4-apispecifications) defines/specifies the API Airnode will call. _(interpolation with an env file is supported)_

 ```sh
 npx @api3/airnode-validator --template="apiSpecifications" --specs="myProject/config/apiSpecifications.json"